 Sweet Potato Breakfast Cookies

 How to Store Sweet Potato Breakfast Cookies

-I prefer to store these cookies in an airtight container in the refrigerator.
-They’ll keep for about 5 days in the fridge, 2-3 days stored at room temp or up to 3 months in the freezer.
-Make sure you allow them to cool completely before storing.
+I like keeping these cookies in an airtight container in the fridge.
+They stay fresh for about 5 days this way.
+You can also store them at room temp for 2 to 3 days or freeze them for up to 3 months.
+Just let them cool completely before storing.

+Sweet Potato Breakfast Cookies